 Traditionally, circled around the camp fire, new and old students alike tell stories, some in the name of receiving their patch.
 On rare yet special occasion, the BOC branding iron may make an appearance.

-Annual Assault on Katahdin happens every fall in early October.
-Bates Outing Club has multiple BOC members lead groups to hike one of the many trials to the peak.
-Groups go out on Friday and Saturday, camp out over night, and then summit the next day.
+Annual Baxter Weekend happens every fall in early October.
+Bates Outing Club has multiple BOC members lead groups to hike in Baxter (which includes Mount Katahdin).
+Groups go out on Friday and Saturday, camp out over night and hike the next day.
 Some facts about Katahdin:

 - It’s the highest point in Baxter State Park

-- It’s the tallest mountain in Maine and is pretty iconic in Maine culture
+- It’s the tallest mountain in Maine and is an iconic part of the Maine landscape

 - Its name translates to ‘big mountain’ in the Wabanaki language